 To view more expert advice on a different topic, please select one from the list below.

-Q. We want a showstopping wedding cake!
-Can you give us some ideas and inspiration?
+Q. We want a showstopping wedding cake – what do you suggest?

 A. Cathie Sanders says: We design and create bespoke celebration and wedding cakes using high-quality, fresh ingredients including free range eggs sourced from Bubbas Barn in Cherhill.
 Why not consider a multi-tiered cake to add some wow-factor, or some cute cupcakes displayed on a vintage-style stand or quirky iced biscuits that double up as favours?
 We also provide one-to-one cake decorating or sugarcraft lessons so that you can surprise your guests with your own designs and we host cupcake decorating parties for all ages and abilities which is a great idea for a hen gathering.

 Q. We're having a micro wedding this summer yet still want a fabulous wedding cake!
 It will only need to feed 15 guests so what do you suggest?

 A. Anna Baker says: For a micro wedding this summer, I would suggest ordering a delicious semi-naked or sponge cake fully covered with buttercream.
 There are so many delicious flavours to choose from and the beauty of hosting a micro wedding is that a seven-inch cake will be plenty for 15 guests with some to spare.
 Alternatively, you could have a two-tier cake with one five-inch and one seven- inch layer.
 The seven-inch tier could be eaten at the wedding and the smaller one could be frozen to enjoy at a later date with family and friends.

 Summer berries are in abundance during this season and look fabulous decorating a cake.
 Fresh flowers also look beautiful and can be coordinated with the bouquets and table decorations.
 You can either keep it simple or mix the two - the combination of flowers and berries looks sensational.